 Promotions vendors who have worked with leading brands and agencies are a safer bet because their solutions have been repeatedly scrutinized by their clients’ marketing and legal professionals.

-If a vendor can’t show you a number of gamified sweeps they’ve developed for reputable companies, it’s likely they aren’t the right vendor for you.
+If a vendor can’t show you a number of game-based sweeps they’ve developed for reputable companies, it’s likely they aren’t the right vendor for you.